louisv123/COLGE/README.md

 ## Introduction

 The goal of this study is to implement the work done by Dai and al. who developed a uniﬁed framework to solve combinatorial optimization problem over graph through learning.
 The model is trained on batch of graphs from a `Erdös-Rényi` and a `Barabási–Albert` degree distribution, with a ﬁx number of node.
 Firstly, the algorithm learns the structure of the graph through a graph embedding algorithm.
 A helping function provides as an input the current state of progress of the optimisation.
 Then it chooses the best node to add to the optimal set through a reinforcement learning algorithm.
-I have worked on two combinatorial optimization problem, `Minimum Vertex Cover (MVC) ` and `Maximum Cut Set (MAXCUT)`.
+I have worked on two combinatorial optimization problems, `Minimum Vertex Cover (MVC) ` and `Maximum Cut Set (MAXCUT)`.

 ## Structure of the code